elastos/Elastos/SPV.CPP/README.md

 _note: if error `'cl' is not recognized as an internal or external command` occur, make sure you have visual studio installed correctly._
 ### Build Elastos.ELA.SPV.Cpp

-Create a build directory `cmake-build-ndk`
+Create a build directory `cmake-build-ndk-debug`
 ```shell
 $ cd /d/dev/Elastos.ELA.SPV.Cpp
 $ mkdir cmake-build-ndk-debug